I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-driver-list-control.md

 ## -remarks
 <p>To register an <i>AdapterListControl</i> routine for a specific device object, a driver must call <a href="kernel.iogetdmaadapter">IoGetDmaAdapter</a> to obtain an adapter object, then call <a href="kernel.getscattergatherlist">GetScatterGatherList</a> to request use of the adapter and to supply the <i>AdapterListControl</i> routine's address.
 When the adapter is free, the system calls the <i>AdapterListControl</i> routine.</p>

 <p>To define an <i>AdapterListControl</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define an <i>AdapterListControl</i> callback routine that is named <code>MyAdapterListControl</code>, use the DRIVER_LIST_CONTROL type as shown in this code example:</p>